Types of House Siding

 Cost of Vinyl Siding

-The cost of vinyl siding runs from around $3 to $11 depending on the grade, and the additional amount of labor it takes to make your house ready for installation.
+The cost of vinyl siding runs from around $3 to $15 depending on the grade, and thickness.
+Then the additional amount of labor it takes to make your house ready for installation.

 Contractors will replace or repair damaged existing wood around your house.